gerryd/cookbook/content/recipe/desserts/strawberry-bavarois.md

 - 1/4 or 1/2 lemon (juice)
 - 300 ml cream
 - 75 g sugar
-- 4 gelatin leaves (6.7 g total)
+- 4 gelatine leaves (6.7 g total)

 ## Directions

-Hint: blend all of the strawberries at once and keep ~175-200 ml in the fridge fo the mirror finish later.
+Hint: blend all of the strawberries at once and keep ~175-200 ml in the fridge for the mirror finish later.

 For the lemon juice, it's perfectly fine to use one of those lemon juice squeeze bottles.

 - clean the strawberries
 - blend the strawberries with the lemon juice to a smooth puree
-- soak the gelatin leaves in water for ~5 minutes (see package)
+- soak the gelatine leaves in water for ~5 minutes (see package)
 - whip the cream with the sugar until it has the consistency of yoghurt
-- pour 3-4 tablespoons of the strawberry puree in a small pan and heat it while stirring
+- pour 3-4 tablespoons of the strawberry puree in a small pan and heat while stirring
 - when it is hot but not boiling, remove it from the heat
-- squeeze the water out of the gelatin leaves and add them to the warm puree
+- squeeze the water out of the gelatine leaves and add them to the warm puree
 - stir until dissolved
-- if they don't dissolve well, put it back on the heat a little more
+- if they don't dissolve well, put it back on the heat a little longer
 - mix this with the rest of the puree
 - gently mix (spatula) half of the whipped cream into the puree
-- now gently mix in the other half (make sure to preserve the airyness!)
+- now gently mix in the other half (make sure to preserve the airiness!)

 # Assembly